khoo2002/PDF-RAG-CHAT/README.md

-# Flask Application with User Authentication and Question-Answer Management
+# Flask Application with PDF RAG LLM CHAT

 This project is a Flask-based web application that allows users to register, log in, and interact with a question-answering system.
 It includes various functionalities such as file uploads, question logging, and feedback management.
 The application uses DuckDB as the database for storing user information, questions, answers, and feedback.